WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`Promise` Promise that responds to a request with the mock JSON response.
+`Promise`: Promise that responds to a request with the mock JSON response.

 ### createNewPost